 2. Language, Tone of Voice, Formatting

 The aim is to tell, not sell.
 Keep your resume authentic and avoid stereotyped personal traits such as hardworking, adaptable, dedicated, or overselling your skills with too many personal adjectives.
 When using specific buzzwords even when the acronyms are well-known, rather include the full descriptive term with the acronym in parentheses next to it.
 Keep the tone of voice simple but professional, providing an honest recollection of who you are as a person, what your professional qualities are, and your motivation for changing jobs.

 Bullet points are great to keep job descriptions and skills organized, and fonts like Arial or Sans Serif are the easiest to read.

 3. Creating a Career Summary

 Customizing a career summary for each application is the best way to go.
-Your career synopsis should include a powerful self-describing word with your job title, two to three special core competencies of value, years of experience, industries you have worked in, and most recent academic credentials, courses completed or diplomas obtained.
-Make your summary stand out, by using a larger font type, center the paragraph and bold it in black or dark grey colors.
+Your career synopsis should include a powerful self-describing word with your job title, two to three special core competencies of value, years of experience, industries you have worked in, and most recent academic credentials, courses completed, or diplomas obtained.
+Make your summary stand out, by using a larger font type, center the paragraph, and bold it in black or dark gray colors.